vladdsm/myblog_attempt/_posts/2018-01-19-topics-LazyTrade2-TradingRobot.md

 ### How to further modify it

 The robot can and must be modified.
-You can experiment and try different things.
-I just explain you where.
-The way you will modify it will be consistent.
-No rocket science so less likely you forget what you did yesterday.
+Experiment, log changes and try different things.
+I just explain where.
+Simple recommendation is to make modular changes and use Version Control.

 ## Conclusion

-We will conclude this course in style!
-All because we will be using our own Trading Journal to evaluate the results.
+Course is concluded by showing Demo test trading results.
+The results will be shown using our own Trading Journal [topic of the next course of the series].
 That's because we will always want to be Lazy and...
 "Save Your Time and let Computer Do the Job"